ihsgnef/Groundhog/experiments/nmt/notes.md

 - weights initialized with zero-mean Gaussian except for the recurrent weights, which are sample by left singular vector matrix of zero-mean Gaussian (Saxe el.al., 2014)
 - c_dim = number of components * hidden layer size; forward and backward trainings don't interact
 - repr_contributors and maxout layers are very strange
+- forward and backward RNNs in parallel for encoder, but not used in experiments
+- tricks
+	- bias
+	- weight noise
+	- gradient clipping: cutoff and cutoff_rescale_length
+	- sort sentences on length in minibatch